How many slices of wedding cake have you eaten?

 Yes, I’ll take comfortably posed family formal portraits.
 However, I’ll also create photos of moments that you didn’t know even happened.
 You can thank me later. 🙂

 This company started with just little me.
-I had a passion, a curiousity, and a love for creating family heirlooms.
+I had a passion, a curiosity, and a love for creating family heirlooms.

-Now, ten years later, we’ve grown to be a team of six creatives – photographers, filmmakers, designers, and editors.
+Now, ten years later, we’ve grown to be a team photographers, filmmakers, designers, and editors.
 We’re all a little nutty, but I think that’s what make us special.

 We work together to give our clients the best service possible, and support each other in more ways than one.
 We assist each other in all aspects of photography and filmmaking.